svikashk/docs/guide/gitlab-integration.md

 ---
 layout: default
-nav_order: 2
+nav_order: 6
 parent: Integrations
 has_children: false
-title: Integrating Github with Zepel
+title: Integrating Gitlab with Zepel
-description: Integrate your Zepel account with Github to link items to pull requests.
+description: Integrate your Zepel account with Gitlab to link items to pull requests.
-permalink: integrations/github/
+permalink: integrations/gitlab/
 ---
-# How to integrate Github with Zepel?
+# How to integrate Gitlab with Zepel?

 {: .no_toc }

-Sometimes your dev team can merge and close a pull request, but forget to complete the task.
-That can leave you with outdated information.
-With Zepel's Github integration, your developers can now simply close a pull request and Zepel will complete the task for them.

-In this article, we'll see how you can set up your Zepel account to integrate with your Github repository.
+In this article, we'll see how you can set up your Zepel account to integrate with your Gitlab repository.

 ## Integrate Zepel with Github